bpkroth/wordle-solver/README.md

 Tested on Ubuntu 20.04.
 Probably works on most Debian based things with `bash`.
-Others could also be made to work if you add the appropriate packages (see source for details.)
+Others could also be made to work if you add the appropriate packages (e.g. `curl`, `jq`, etc. - see source for more details.)

 ## Usage